Hello everyone. Welcome to another post intended to help you settle in your new Rommie pal.

-Now, the team at Happy Tails, our rescue centre in Romania, play a soundtrack called Eight Hours of Relaxing Dog Music, to help maintain a calm and happy atmosphere.
-Your dog will therefore recognise this music and hopefully it will bring a positive association.
-You can download it to an old i-pod, or in my case I simply streamed it from Youtube, via my Tablet.
+Now, the team at Happy Tails, our shelter in Romania, play a soundtrack called Eight Hours of Relaxing Dog Music, to help maintain a calm and happy atmosphere.
+Your dog will therefore recognise this music, and hopefully, it will bring a positive association.
+You can download it to an old i-pod, or in my case, I simply streamed it from Youtube, via my Tablet.
 I would leave this music playing overnight, or while the dogs were left alone and within a couple of weeks, they were quite settled.
 Eventually, I switched to leaving Radio 2 on during the day, and nothing at night – that is quiet/sleepy time.
 This has worked well for my two, but again – do remember that exactly what works for one dog, might need adjusting to suit another.

 Again, much like small children, dogs tend to settle better when they start to recognise and understand their routine.